aqilsulthan/psychika-api/README.md

 # Psychika-API

-"This API project was created for our Bangkit capstone project, Psychika, using [express.js](https://github.com/expressjs/express)."
+This API project was created for our Bangkit capstone project, Psychika, using [express.js](https://github.com/expressjs/express).

 ## Features